Tilanqiao Prison: 1945 to 1949

-In 1945 the Axis Powers surrendered and Tilanqiao Prison was brought under the control of Chiang Kai-shek 's Kuomintang government.
+In 1945 the Axis powers surrendered and Tilanqiao Prison was brought under the control of Chiang Kai-shek 's Kuomintang government.
 The KMT used the prison to detain several hundred Japanese war criminals and a number of Chinese who had been part of Wang Jingwei's government.
 In 1947 the first trials of these criminals were held.
 Thirteen Chinese hanjian prisoners being executed inside the prison's walls.
 The U.S. military also used the prison to execute Japanese war criminals convicted by an American military commission in Shanghai.

 In 1948, the underground Communist Party member Wang Xiaohe was executed by the Guomindang after a show trial.
 The execution took place in the prison yard by firing squad rather than in the execution chamber.

 Modern period (1950–present)

 With the victory of the Communists (PRC) in the Chinese Civil War in 1949, Shanghai's Tilanqiao Prison was brought under the control of the Municipal Military Control Commission and renamed the Shanghai People's Prison.
 In 1951 it was turned over to the civil Public Security Bureau and again renamed; this time to Shanghai Prison.
 It continued under this name until 1995 when it was named Shanghai Tilanqiao Prison.

 For many years Tilanqiao Prison was one of China's largest and most (in)famous prisons, often held and reported as a model prison by the PRC state.
 Nevertheless, human rights groups and Western governments argue the prison continues to engage in torture, deprivation and cruelty.
 Allegations of torture and ill-treatment toward high-profile prisoners such as Mao Hengfeng have been used to highlight apparent abuses at the prison.

+In 2024, the prison was relocated to a newly built complex in Qingpu District.